hechinger/hechinger/README.md

 We use mesh to bootstrap custom taxonomies, pages, and post types.
 This is especially helpful to avoid DB imports and exports and bootstrap static pages.

 To get Mesh follow the new [instructions in the readme](https://github.com/Upstatement/hechinger/compare/43_page_scaffold?expand=1#diff-04c6e90faac2675aa89e2176d2eec7d8R15).
-Specifically this can be run on an existing Hechinger install...
+Specifically this can be run on an existing Hechinger install.
+Mesh should be installed by composer, but in the event that it isn't open a terminal:

-#### Install Mesh

 ```
 $ vagrant ssh